Dimanoid/later/Readme.md

+## Adapted for latest Angular6+ and latest @angular/cli.
+* removed rely on node global and process

 ## This project is no longer being maintained.
 It should be treated as sample code on one technique to calculate future instances of complex schedules.
 If you are looking to fire a task every 1 minute, use a cron scheduler instead.

 # [Later](http://bunkat.github.io/later/) [![Build Status](https://travis-ci.org/bunkat/later.svg)](https://travis-ci.org/bunkat/later)